-Roderick A. Pickney is a member of our Executive Committee and has served as our Senior Vice President, Acquisitions since August 2017.
-He is also a voting member of management's Investment Committee.
+Roderick A. Pickney has served as our Senior Vice President, Acquisitions since August 2017.
 Mr. Pickney previously served as our Vice President, Acquisitions from January 2015 to August 2017.
 Mr. Pickney's primary responsibilities include overseeing all acquisition activities of the Company, including identifying, analyzing, and acquiring real estate opportunities.
 Prior to joining the Company in 2015, Mr. Pickney served as Associate Director at Stan Johnson Company from September 2004 to December 2014.
 Mr. Pickney worked in the audit department at Grant Thornton, LLP from 2003 to 2004 and BKD, LLP from 2000 to 2003.
 Mr. Pickney holds a B.B.A. in Accounting from Evangel University.

-Molly Kelly Wiegel is a member of our Executive Committee and has served as our Senior Vice President, Human Resources since February 2020.
-Ms. Wiegel's responsibilities include overseeing the Company's human resources activities, including employee recruitment, performance management, training and development, and compliance.
-From August 2018 to February 2020, Ms. Wiegel was the Senior Vice President, Human Resources of Broadstone Real Estate, LLC.
-From January 2013 to August 2018, Ms. Wiegel served various roles at Broadstone Real Estate, LLC, including Director of Human Resources and Vice President of Human Resources.
-From March 2012 to January 2013, Ms. Wiegel served as Human Resources Director of Rochester Optical, and was Director of Staff Professional Development and Director of Human Resources Operations at Nixon Peabody LLP from August 2002 to June 2011.
+Molly Kelly Wiegel has served as our Senior Vice President, Human Resources and Administration since March 2023.
+From February 2020 to March 2023, Ms. Wiegel served as the Company's Senior Vice President, Human Resources.
+From January 2013 to February 2020, Ms. Wiegel served in various roles for Broadstone Real Estate, LLC, including as its Senior Vice President, Human Resources from August 2018 to 2020.
+Ms. Wiegel's responsibilities include overseeing the Company's human resources activities, including employee recruitment, performance management, training and development, compliance, as well as leading and managing the Company's administrative and business operations functions.
+Ms. Wiegel previously served as Human Resources Director of Rochester Optical from 2012 through 2013, and was Director of Staff Professional Development and Director of Human Resources Operations at Nixon Peabody LLP from August 2002 to June 2011.
 Ms. Wiegel holds an M.S. in Career and Human Resource Development from the Rochester Institute of Technology and a B.A. in Psychology from the University of Rochester.

-Andrea T. Wright is a member of our Executive Committee and has served as our Senior Vice President, Property Management since February 2021.
-She is also a voting member of management's Investment Committee.
+Andrea T. Wright has served as our Senior Vice President, Property Management since February 2021.
 Ms. Wright previously served as Vice President, Property Management from July 2018 to February 2021.
 She is responsible for overseeing the Company's leasing and property management function, due diligence, and tenant relations.
-Prior to joining the Company in 2018, Ms. Wright was a partner at the law firm now known as Vaisey Nicholson & Nearpass PLLC.
+Prior to joining the Company, Ms. Wright was a transactional real estate attorney from 2007 through 2018.
 Ms. Wright holds a B.A. from the University of South Carolina and a J.D. from the University of Richmond School of Law.